IPDreamer: Appearance-Controllable 3D Object Generation with Complex Image Prompts: Method

-\paragraph{Geometry Optimization.} Both Fantasia3D \cite{chen2023fantasia3d} and ProlificDreamer \cite{wang2023prolificdreamer} optimize the estimated normal map using SDS for geometry optimization.
-However, optimizing the normal map with a text-to-image DM can be rather challenging, because the DM's pre-training dataset lacks normal map images.
-To address this, we adopt an additional normal image prompt embedding $y_{n}=\mathcal{E}_{image}(I_{n})$ to provide richer and more reliable information for normal map optimization, instead of solely using the textual prompt $y$ \cite{chen2023fantasia3d, wang2023prolificdreamer}.
+In this section, we leverage the image features extracted by the image encoder $\mathcal{E}_{image}$ from \citep{ye2023ip} to optimize the geometry and texture of 3D objects.
+The 3D mesh is initialized using either a user-provided 3D mesh, or a coarse NeRF model generated by existing text-to-3D methods or IPSDS.
+As shown in Fig.~\ref{fig:overview}, we first explain how IPSDS optimizes $\Delta V$, $S$, and $\theta$.
+Subsequently, we analyze how IPSDS effectively utilizes complex image prompts to guide the synthesis of high-quality 3D objects.

-The geometry optimization process computes the gradients of the IPSD geometry loss as:
+\paragraph{Optimizing 3D Mesh with IPSDS.} Existing methods directly use a text-conditioned DM to guide geometry optimization.
+However, it can be challenging because the DM's pre-training dataset lacks normal map images.
+To address this, we adopt an additional normal image prompt feature $y_{n}=\mathcal{E}_{image}(I_{n})$ to provide richer and more robust geometric information with normal map optimization, instead of solely using the textual prompt $y$ \citep{chen2023fantasia3d, wang2023prolificdreamer}.

-where $z_{n,t}$ denotes the noisy latent code of $x_{n,ran}$ in timestep $t$.
-The IPSD (image prompt score distillation) geometry loss is an extension of the SDS loss \cite{poole2022dreamfusion}, with $\Delta V, S$ and $y_{n}$ added.
-IPSD has a lower computational cost compared to VSD, as VSD requires the optimization of additional training parameters (i.e., the parameters of its LoRA model).
+The geometry optimization process computes the gradients of the IPSDS geometry loss as: